DavidRMorphew/google-books-cli/README.md

 ## Customizing Word-Wrap Output

-For certain portions of the output, such as the book description, the output of wrapped text is customizable by line width and you may want to change the word-wrap width.
+For certain portions of the output, such as the book description, the output of wrapped text is customizable by line-width and you may want to change the word-wrap width to accommodate your terminal and font-size.

 In the CLI.rb file, you can adjust the width by passing in a larger or smaller integer as the width_argument to the `.fit(width_argument)` method (in l.
 64 and l.
 76), which are currently set at a width of '80':